 Commercial Fisheries for Dungeness Crab and Rock Crab

-- The commercial rock crab fishery is open south of Salt Point, Sonoma County (38°34’ N. lat.) to the U.S./Mexico border as of April 20, 2018.
-The fishery closure north of Salt Point will remain in effect until state health agencies determine that domoic acid levels no longer pose a significant risk to public health and recommends the fisheries be open, and the director of CDFW provides notification to commercial fishermen.
+- The commercial rock crab fishery is open from near the Mendocino/Humboldt county line (40°00.00' N. lat.) to the U.S./Mexico border as of April 20, 2018.
+The fishery closure north of the Mendocino/Humboldt county line will remain in effect until state health agencies determine that domoic acid levels no longer pose a significant risk to public health and recommends the fisheries be open, and the director of CDFW provides notification to commercial fishermen.